s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 Instances of this typeclass
 for some type `a` are required to provide an appropriate implementation of `rnf` for *full* evaluation to normal-form, where `rnf` stands for
 \enquote{reduce-to-normal-form}.
-With this we can then implement the NF equivalent to `seq`, `deepseq`, as
+With this, we can then implement the NF equivalent to `seq`, `deepseq`, as

 ~~~~{.haskell}